Joint Spatio-Textual Reasoning for Answering Tourism Questions: Experiments

 {\bf Effect of Candidate Space Size:} We analyzed the errors made by the \locnet\ model and we find that nearly 40\% of the errors were made in questions that have large ($>1000$) candidate spaces.
 Approximately $25\%$ of the test-set contains questions with large candidate spaces.

 {\bf Effect of the No. of Location-mentions:} The complexity of the spatial-reasoning task increases as the number of location-mentions (including distractor-locations) in the question increase.
-We find that \locnet\ makes no errors when spatial-reasoning involves only $1$ location-mention but, nearly 57\% of the errors are made in questions with $3$ location-mentions (See supplementary notes).
+We find that \locnet\ makes no errors when spatial-reasoning involves only $1$ location-mention but, nearly 57\% of the errors are made in questions with $3$ location-mentions (See appendix).